PhilipYip1988/python-tutorials/008_functions/readme.md

 ![img_026](./images/img_026.png)

-Another function can be defiend which coutns the number of vowels within a word.
+Another function can be defined which coutns the number of vowels within a word.
 In this example the code block of the function body contains a nested for loop.
 The input argument ```word``` is a string and the return value ```vowel_count``` is an integer.

 ```
 def count_vowels(word):